Staying where you are

 You may want to move because you're not getting a good service from your landlord.
 Perhaps your home is in poor condition, repairs aren't done on time, or you are worried about health and safety.
 Your landlord may be even harassing you or threatening to evict you.
 You can get help with renting from a private landlord.

 Do you want to move because of a dispute with neighbours, or because you're suffering from antisocial behaviour?
 We may be able to help.
-Neighbour disputes can sometimes be solved by our expert mediation service.
-Independent mediators help find a solution that suits everyone.
+Neighbour disputes can sometimes be solved by our external mediators, they help find a solution that suits everyone.
 It gets results, and it's free!